 Two of our favorite companies that we use for guaranteed issue whole life insurance policies are AIG Life Insurance and Gerber Life Insurance.
 Both have companies have great guaranteed issue life insurance plans and the best rates in the industry.

 If you would like instant quotes from AIG or Gerber Life Insurance companies, click the Get Quotes Now button on the left of the page to get started.
 Assurance Life has access to over 25 of the nation’s best life insurance companies and can always find the lowest priced policy possible.
-If you are needing a permanent life insurance quote, rest assured we’ve got you covered.
+If you are needing a whole life insurance quote, rest assured we’ve got you covered.